 Given that New Orleans is often confusing for new drivers, better to avoid a car entirely if walking or biking is an option.
 (Bring comfortable shoes, plan for soreness, and rent a bike far in advance!)

 Even public transit can be of very limited use this time of year - though outside parade hours, the St. Charles Avenue streetcar and the #11 Magazine Street bus are still available to get you between the Uptown and downtown areas.

 Don’t rely on cell phones.
 Crowd size at parades can mean poor cell signal, so decisions about where to meet up with someone, for example, should be made the old-fashioned way.

 Remember that, for locals, Mardi Gras is the biggest day of the year.
-If you’re here on Mardi Gras day itself, good luck finding almost any kind of business open – apart from hospitals, bars, the police department, some French Quarter restaurants, and gas stations, almost everyone shuts down to let employees go out and participate.
-Stock up in advance.
+If you’re here on Mardi Gras day itself, remember that almost any kind of business - apart from hospitals, bars, the police department, gas stations, and some French Quarter restaurants- will be closed.
+Buy supplies in advance!